danhaus/analytics-web-prisma-react/README.md

 ### Filtering by date
 * Add `createdAdd` attribute to the prisma schema like `createdAt DateTime @default(now())`
 * When querying the API, specify data range via URL query parameters.
-Then uses these when querying the database.
+Then use these when querying the database.

 ### Pagination
 * Via the `skip` and `take` Prisma parameters when querying the Prisma Client as described [here](https://www.prisma.io/docs/concepts/components/prisma-client/pagination).